Objetivo Fama (season 3): Third show: February 25

-Threatenings and Eliminations
+Eliminations

 Each week, based on the contestants performances, the judges threaten a maximum of three contestants to abandon the competition.
 In the first weeks, the professors "save" one of them based on their week's performance during rehearses.
 The remaining threatened contestants are then subject to the evaluation of the public during the next week, where the audience has the right to vote for who they want to stay or leave.
 The results are announced in the next show.